 This page is my best attempt at a sketch of the whole garden.
 I find having this pretty helpful now.
 If I compartmentalise each section I can get around it all in endless happy loops.

 I made loads of mistakes of course, for example planting a new rose right next to a sleeping Nepeta that then engulfed it.
 ‘Pruning’ a japonica (isn’t practically everything some kind of japonica)?!
 Then it promptly becoming a wasteland of dried sticks.
-It’s still there albeit a skinny version, but I’m not sure if I caused this devastation or not!!
+It’s still there albeit a skinny version, but I’m not sure if I caused this devastation or not!

 Despite mistakes and successes the one thing that I am sure of is that it’s best to get stuck in.
 The sooner you plant something the sooner it will grow.
 The sooner you get to know a garden and look after the plants within, the longer it lasts and the more beautiful it looks.
+Well apart from that Japonica!
 The birds and bees love it too.
 Gardening is a happy thing to do.
 If you don’t make it a chore and instead make it your own, it will reward you ten times over.